22940dev/port-amelia/contents/articles/rivendell-design-system/index.md

 ## Prototyping

-To enable rapid prototyping (and some out-of-hours design exploration), I built this <a href="http://ww-styleguide.amelia-lewis.com/style-guide" target="_blank" class="link-highlight">style guide</a> from scratch in my own environment.
-I also used it as a chance to <a href="http://ww-styleguide.amelia-lewis.com/" target="_blank" class="link-highlight">prototype</a> what wework.com will look like once Rivendell is fully rolled out.
+To enable rapid prototyping (and some out-of-hours design exploration), I built this [style guide]("http://ww-styleguide.amelia-lewis.com/style-guide) from scratch in my own environment.
+I also used it as a chance to [prototype](http://ww-styleguide.amelia-lewis.com/) what wework.com will look like once Rivendell is fully rolled out.
 Actually building the patterns with HTML/CSS allowed me to further test the responsiveness of the patterns

 ## Integration

-Over the last few months, I have led the integration and roll-out of Rivendell onto <a href="https://www.wework.com/" target="_blank" class="link-highlight">wework.com</a>.
+Over the last few months, I have led the integration and roll-out of Rivendell onto [wework.com](https://www.wework.com/).
 It's still a work in progress, but you can see that the core components, such as buttons, inputs and text styles, have been rolled out, and the patterns are slowly coming through too.

 ---

-<a href="http://roomfive.net/" target="_blank" class="link-highlight">Andrew Couldwell</a> was the lead and creative director for the Rivendell design system.
+[Andrew Couldwell](http://roomfive.net/) was the lead and creative director for the Rivendell design system.